 - Cholesterol was reduced by 38% in one review study and melatonin also inhibits copper induced oxidation of LDL cholesterol.
 Oxidized LDL forms plaque and melatonin may decrease the development of hardening of the arteries due to plaque.

 Melatonin may cause minor side effects such as headaches, rash, stomach upset, vivid dreams, nightmares or rash.
-Timing of melatonin dosing is important since giving melatonin in the morning can stimulate tumor growth but, in the evening, it suppresses tumor growth.
+Timing of melatonin dosing is important.
+Therefore, since taking melatonin in the morning can stimulate tumor growth but, in the evening, it suppresses tumor growth.

-Our minds and bodies are complex and achieving hormone balance, nutritional sufficiency, and supplementing with high quality supplements can be transformative.
-Get a better understanding of the use of melatonin and other supplements and hormones to improve or maintain your health from a functional medicine physician who is knowledgeable.
+Our minds and bodies are complex.
+You can achieve hormone balance, nutritional sufficiency, and supplementing with high quality supplements can be transformative.
+Get a better understanding of the use of melatonin and other supplements.
+Moreover, hormones to improve or maintain your health from a functional medicine physician who is knowledgeable.
 Sign up for a free, no obligation clarity call to see if a functional medicine approach to your health is right for you.